pji/mkname/docs/source/customization.rst

 The `mkname` package is designed to allow you to customize the names it generates.
 This is done in two main ways:

-*   Customizing the `names.db` database,
+*   Customizing the names database,
-*   Customizing the script configuration.
+*   Customizing the configuration.

 .. _db_customization: